Description

 USDA hardiness zones: 5b-11.
 This plant dies to the ground in hard freezes.

-Heat tolerant: Yes, but it has difficulty in temperatures over 105°F.
+Heat tolerant: Yes, but it has difficulty in temperatures over 105°F

 Drought tolerant: Yes.

-Sun: Full sun, but part shade, especially afternoon shade, is needed in high temperatures.
+Sun: Full sun, but part shade, especially afternoon shade, is needed in high

-Soil: Well drained, dry, low in organic content, pH 6.1-7.8 (slightly acidic to slightly alkaline).
+Soil: Well draining, dry, low in organic content, pH 6.1-7.8

 Prune: Remove spent flower heads to improve appearance.